CallumCM/Callue/README.md

 - Serve static files at a route with `serves`
 - Serve templates at a route with `renders`
 - Define template parameters with `where [param1] is [value] and [param2] is [value2]` etc.
-- Before calling `setup()`, if you add values to the `callue.routemap`, they will be accessible in `.routemap`.
+- Before calling `setup()`, if you add values to the `callue.routemap` dictionary, they will be accessible in `.routemap`.
 This is how you would communicate between your backend and `.routemap`
 - Code encapsulated in `{...}` will be evaluated as Python